John Shelby Spong: Career

 Spong described his own life as a journey from the literalism and conservative theology of his childhood to an expansive view of Christianity.
 In a 2013 interview, Spong credited the Anglican bishop John Robinson as his mentor in this journey and said reading Robinson's writings in the 1960s led to a friendship and mentoring relationship with him over many years.

 A recipient of many awards, Spong was a contributor to the Living the Questions DVD program and was a guest on numerous national television broadcasts (including The Today Show, Politically Incorrect with Bill Maher, Dateline, 60 Minutes, and Larry King Live).

 Spong received honorary Doctor of Divinity degrees from Virginia Theological Seminary and Saint Paul's College, Virginia, as well as an honorary Doctor of Humane Letters from Muhlenberg College.
-In 1999, he was awarded the Humanist of the Year award by the American Humanist Association.
+He was awarded the Humanist of the Year award in 1993 and the Religious Liberty Award in 2016 by the American Humanist Association.

 Beliefs

 Spong's views on the Bible, God, and Jesus Christ challenged traditional Christian beliefs.

 Spong stated that he was a Christian because he believed that Jesus Christ fully expressed the presence of a God of compassion and selfless love and that this is the meaning of the early Christian proclamation, "Jesus is Lord."
 Elaborating on this last idea, he affirmed that Jesus was adopted by God as his son, and he says that this would be the way God was fully incarnated in Jesus Christ.
 He rejected the historical truth claims of some Christian doctrines, such as the virgin birth and the bodily resurrection of Jesus.
 In 2000, Spong was a critic of the Congregation for the Doctrine of the Faith of the Roman Catholic Church's declaration Dominus Iesus, because it reaffirmed the Catholic doctrine that the Roman Catholic Church is the one true Church and that Jesus Christ is the one and only savior for humanity.

-Spong was a strong proponent of the church reflecting the changes in society at large.
+Spong was a proponent of the church reflecting the changes in society at large.
 Towards these ends, he called for a new Reformation, in which many of Christianity's basic doctrines should be reformulated.
+In 1998, Rowan Williams, the Bishop of Monmouth who later became Archbishop of Canterbury, described Spong's Twelve Points for Reform as embodying "confusion and misinterpretation".

-Spong debated Christian philosopher and apologist William Lane Craig on the resurrection of Jesus on March 20, 2005.
+Spong debated Christian philosopher and apologist William Lane Craig on the historicity of the resurrection of Jesus on March 20, 2005.